HL7/bulk-data/input/pagecontent/export.md

 ---
 #### Bulk Data Status Request

-After a bulk data request has been started, the client MAY poll the status URL provided in the ```Content-Location``` header.
+After a bulk data request has been started, the client MAY poll the status URL provided in the ```Content-Location``` header as described in the [FHIR Asynchronous Request Pattern](https://www.hl7.org/fhir/R4/async.html).

 Clients SHOULD follow an [exponential backoff](https://en.wikipedia.org/wiki/Exponential_backoff) approach when polling for status.
 Servers SHOULD supply a [Retry-After header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Retry-After) with a with a delay time in seconds (e.g., `120` to represent two minutes) or a http-date (e.g., `Fri, 31 Dec 1999 23:59:59 GMT`).
 When provided, clients SHOULD use this information to inform the timing of future polling requests.
 Servers SHOULD keep an accounting of status queries received from a given client, and if a client is polling too frequently, the server SHOULD respond with a `429 Too Many Requests` status code in addition to a Retry-After header, and optionally a FHIR OperationOutcome resource with further explanation.
 If excessively frequent status queries persist, the server MAY return a `429 Too Many Requests` status code and terminate the session.
 Other standard HTTP `4XX` as well as `5XX` status codes may be used to identify errors as mentioned.